Gendo Ikari: Ignorance is our ally. Do you disapprove?

 - Expendable Clone: Subverted.
 After having been used to the idea she could be replaced if she died, Rei spends much time contemplating her own mortality after her Body Backup Drive was put out of commission by Ritsuko, meaning that she is effectively Out of Continues.
 She has also come to realize that she actually is a quite different person from her predecessor, despite looking like her and having her memory.

-- "Facing the Bullets" One-Liner: Before Kluge shoots her brains off, Ritsuko glares at him and snarls: "Fuck you".
+- "Facing the Bullets" One-Liner: Before Kluge shoots her brains out, Ritsuko glares at him and snarls: "Fuck you".

 - Faux Action Girl: Keiko is a pilot, but she doesn't really want to be one, and she isn't a good fighter.